smartkarma/frontend-guide/docs/react-components.md

 Here we will describe how to write Components.

-## Component vs PureComponent vs Stateless Functional
+## Component, Pure or Stateless Functional ?

-Basically the best is to use always Functional Component.
-But a lot of times we need to have state for component.
+Basically the best is to always start with **Stateless Functional Component**.
+But a lot of times we need to have state for our component.
-In that case preferred is **PureComponent**, its much faster and control `shouldComponentUpdate` by default.
-It's checking previous state/props and new ones.
-If there is no change it will not trigger re-render.
+In that case we should use **Pure Component**, it's much faster and control `shouldComponentUpdate` on its own.
-For normal **Component** whenever we pass new props or change state, but the values are same it will get re-rendered.
-So we need to write our own condition to compare objects of state/props.

-* **PureComponent** - preferred/fastest - `compare state and re-render only when state is different`
+Which prevents unnecessary re-rendering of the component whenever props/state changes with same values.
+Your last option should be normal  **Component**.

+* **Pure Component** - preferred
-* **Stateless** Functional Component - if no state needed
+* **Stateless Functional Component** - if no state needed
 * **Component** - slowest

 ```js